flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

     * conj
     * apply
     * partial
-* How to parse and validate a CSV of vampire data
+* How to parse and query a CSV of vampire data

 ## Programming to Abstractions